redis/redis-doc/topics/protocol.md

     -WRONGTYPE Operation against a key holding the wrong kind of value

 The first word after the "-", up to the first space or newline, represents the kind of error returned.
+This is just a convention used by Redis and is not part of the RESP Error format.

-`ERR` is the generic error, while `WRONGTYPE` is a more specific error.
+For example `ERR` is the generic error, while `WRONGTYPE` is a more specific error that implies that the client tried to perform an operation against the wrong data type.
+This is called an **Error Prefix** and is a way to allow the client to understand the kind of error returned by the server without to reply on the exact message given, that may change over the time.

 A client implementation may return different kind of exceptions for different errors, or may provide a generic way to trap errors by directly providing the error name to the caller as a string.

 However such a feature should not be considered vital as it is rarely useful, and a limited client implementation may simply return a generic error conditon, such as `false`.

-Integer reply
+RESP Integers
 -------------

-This type of reply is just a CRLF terminated string representing an integer, prefixed by a ":" byte.
+This type of is just a CRLF terminated string representing an integer, prefixed by a ":" byte.
 For example ":0\r\n", or ":1000\r\n" are integer replies.

-Examples of commands returning an integer are `INCR` and `LASTSAVE`.
+Many Redis commands return RESP Integers are reply, like `INCR`, `LLEN` and `LASTSAVE`.

 There is no special meaning for the returned integer, it is just an incremental number for `INCR`, a UNIX time for `LASTSAVE` and so forth, however the returned integer is guaranteed to be in the range of a signed 64 bit